 Candidates for the BA wear undergraduate college gown and BA hood.
 Those graduating as BA and MEng or MSci wear undergraduate college gown with the hood of their Masters.

 Cambridge graduates wear the gown and hood of the highest Cambridge degree already held.
 (NB this means those returning for their MA should in most cases wear the BA gown and appropriate hood NOT wear their undergraduate gowns.)

 Graduate students without a Cambridge degree wear, if 24 years or older, an MA status gown and the hood of the degree they are about to have conferred or, if 23 years and younger, a BA status gown and the hood of the degree about to be conferred.

-Black dinner jacket and long trousers, plain full length white shirt (dress or ordinary, wing collar or standard collar); white bow tie; academic bands; plain black covered shoes without buckles (both toes and heels must be covered, no boots, extreme high heels and platform soles are not acceptable); black socks; with appropriate academic gown and hood.
+Black suit or dinner jacket and long trousers, plain full length white shirt (dress or ordinary, wing collar or standard collar); white bow tie; academic bands; plain black covered shoes without buckles (both toes and heels must be covered, no boots, extreme high heels and platform soles are not acceptable); black socks; with appropriate academic gown and hood.

 Plain knee-length black dress or suit (includes trouser suits) or knee-length black skirt and white blouse, all worn with long sleeves, black or flesh coloured stockings; plain black covered shoes without buckles (both toes and heels must be covered, no boots, extreme high heels and platform soles are not acceptable), with appropriate academic gown and hood.
 Knees and elbows must be covered at all times (i.e. no mini skirts etc.).
 Please note that graduands kneel for the ceremony.
 The hood hangs better attached to a jacket than to a blouse.

 All graduands should read and note the following: